The Filter — A Prioritization System for Growing Companies

 Every company has AI happening in three places simultaneously — and nobody has a single view of it.
 IT is evaluating vendors.
 Marketing is using tools nobody approved.
 Engineering is running experiments.
 The CEO just committed to the board that "we're implementing AI across operations."

 None of them have a delivery lead.
 None have a definition of done.
 None are being reviewed on a cadence.
+And they're all competing against each other.

 01